 Creating a Twitter analytics dashboard

-To create dashboard, first connect to the Bold BI MySQL data source using the MySQL endpoint in CData Cloud Hub.
+To create dashboard, first connect to the Bold BI MySQL data source using the MySQL endpoint in CData Connect Cloud.
 It fetches the data from the database server by executing the query every time, and the dashboard shows the latest metrics in real time for live connections.

 Once you’ve connected to the MySQL data source, a predefined list of tables and views will be displayed.
 Drag and drop the required tables or views to the canvas and save the data source.